pgrimaud/ratp-api-rest/README.md

 # REST RATP API

 This project turnkey is distributed as a middleware to expose RATP data as REST resources.
-You can retrieve real time schedules for any given RER (train), Metro, Tramway or Bus stop in real time.
+You can retrieve real time schedules for any given RER (train), Metro, Tramway, Bus or Noctilien stop in real time.

-This API uses the package [horaires-ratp-sdk](https://github.com/pgrimaud/horaires-ratp-sdk) which consumes the official RATP API.
+This project uses the package [horaires-ratp-sdk](https://github.com/pgrimaud/horaires-ratp-sdk) which consume the official RATP API.

 ## Translations